Health Insurance Options in Panama

 HEALTH INSURANCE OPTIONS

-You can get health insurance that only covers you in Panama.
-Or, you can get international health insurance in Panama or any other country.
+You can get health insurance that only covers you in Panama or international health insurance in Panama or any other country.

 Because health insurance is so affordable in Panama, I think it is wise to get it when you can.
 With a higher deductible, you can reduce your monthly or annual premium.
 Health insurance prices will depend on your age.

 You have several choices for health insurance.
-Buying health insurance directly from the insurance company is better because “some” insurance agents in Panama will add 40-50% to the costs.
+Beware that “some” insurance agents in Panama will add 40-50% to the costs.
 I encountered that problem when an insurance broker in Boquete wanted to charge my son $2000 more than buying directly from the insurance company.
 Luckily, five honest insurance brokers in the Online Complete Panama Relocation Guide don’t play those games.

 PANAMA ONLY INSURANCE

 Some insurance companies in Panama, like Blue Cross Blue Shield, will not accept you as a new client if you are over 65.
-The two most popular insurance companies in Panama are Mapfre and Family Medical.
+The two most popular insurance companies in Panama are Mapfre and Family Medical Plan.

 MAPFRE offers Panama-only insurance or international health insurance.
 Mapfre has the best network of doctors and hospitals in the country.
 You’ll be covered for preventive medicine, 100% emergencies, hospitalization, and consultations with accessible copays, maternity, laboratories, and X-rays.
 You can select a higher deductible to keep your monthly premium low.
 Their website is only in Spanish, but if you send them an email or call, they will have an English-speaking representative contact you.
 A 59-year-old friend has Mapfre.
 She went with a $5000 deductible so her monthly premium is only $69.

-FAMILY MEDICAL is one of few insurance companies covering pre-existing conditions after you’ve had insurance with them for two years.
+FAMILY MEDICAL is one of the few insurance companies that cover pre-existing conditions (at 50%) after you’ve had insurance with them for two years.
 They cover 70% of most non-emergency medical costs and 100% of emergency costs.
 If you are over 50, they will require an EKG and lab work to get insurance.
-FAMILY MEDICAL will currently insure those who are 70 or less AND they cover up to three preexisting conditions (with some exclusions)!.
-See their BROCHURE in English here.
+FAMILY MEDICAL will currently insure those who are less than 75.
+See their 2025 BROCHURE in English.
+More hospitals were added in 2025.
 Family Medical offers family discounts.
 Their costs are very reasonable, as you can see below:

 30-39 – $51.98 per month